sergioyuhjtman/sergioyuhjtman.github.io/content/papers/_index.md

 #### Mathematical physics

 Physics aims to develop mathematical models to describe physical phenomena.
-Thus, in some sense, all of physics is mathematical physics.
-In a more restrictive sense, mathematical physics is a discipline that delves deeper into the mathematical aspects of these models.
+Therefore, to some extent, all of physics is mathematical.
+More precisely, however, mathematical physics is the discipline that delves deeper into the mathematical aspects of these models.

 #### Papers in mathematical physics